What Is Blogger Outreach? Strategy, & Best Practices (2026)

 1. Find a blogger

-If you want to create an outreach strategy, first of all, make a list of all the relevant bloggers in your niche.
-Divide them into two tiers, List A and List B bloggers.
+To create an effective outreach strategy, start by compiling a list of all relevant bloggers in your niche.
+Divide them into two tiers: List A and List B bloggers.

 • A-list bloggers are usually the top bloggers and influencers in your niche